americanexpress/one-app/docs/api/modules/Routing.md

 ## `childRoutes`

-Enables components and modules to define their own child routes. `childRoutes` can be either a single route, array of routes or a function which accepts the Redux store as the sole argument.
+Enables components and modules to define their own child routes. `childRoutes` can be either a single route, array of routes or a function which accepts the Redux store as the sole argument and returns a single route or array of routes.

 One App requires the Root Module to have at least one child route defined.
 This can be either `<Route>` or `<ModuleRoute>` with a `path`.